OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ------------------------------------

 You need to commit your changes to your local repository before merging your branch to ``working_main``.
 When you commit changes, you must add comments about the revision.
-If you forget to add "-m" and the commit message, you will automatically go into a file in the NEdit text editor.
+If you forget to add "-m" and/or the commit message, you will automatically go into a file in NEdit, a text editor.
 Enter your commit comments and save them when exiting.

 ::

-  %cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>  (Takes you to the branch you want to merge.)
+  %cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>        (Takes you to the branch to be merged.)
-  %bzr status			      (Checks to see if there are uncommitted changes.
-You cannot merge if there are.)
+  %bzr status			       (Checks for uncommitted changes.
+You cannot merge if there are any.)
   %bzr commit -m "<commit_message>"    (Needed only if you have uncommitted changes.)
   %cd buildout			       (Takes you to the "buildout" directory.)
   %bin/buildout 		       (Builds your branch.
 You should be able to build without errors or warnings.)
   %bin/test --all	               (Runs the test suite.
 Tests should pass on your branch before you merge.)
   %cd ../../shared/working_main	       (Takes you up two levels and then to "working_main."
-  %bzr status			      (Checks the status to make sure there are no pending merges.)
+  %bzr status			       (Checks to make sure there are no pending merges.)
   %bzr merge /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>  (Merges your branch to "working_main.")

 Bazaar will merge your branch to ``working_main`` and then list all added, removed, and modified files.
 It will